josdejong/workerpool/README.md

   - In case of `'web'`, a Web Worker will be used.
 Only available in a browser environment.
   - In case of `'process'`, `child_process` will be used.
 Only available in a node.js environment.
   - In case of `'thread'`, `worker_threads` will be used.
 If `worker_threads` are not available, an error is thrown.
 Only available in a node.js environment.
+- `workerTerminationTimeout: number`.
+The timeout in milliseconds to wait for a worker to cleanup it's resources on termination before stopping it forcefully.
+Default value is `1000`.
 - `forkArgs: String[]`.
 For `process` worker type.
 An array passed as `args` to [child_process.fork](https://nodejs.org/api/child_process.html#child_processforkmodulepath-args-options)
 - `forkOpts: Object`.
 For `process` worker type.
 An object passed as `options` to [child_process.fork](https://nodejs.org/api/child_process.html#child_processforkmodulepath-args-options).
 See nodejs documentation for available options.
 - `workerThreadOpts: Object`.
 For `worker` worker type.
 An object passed to [worker_threads.options](https://nodejs.org/api/worker_threads.html#new-workerfilename-options).
 See nodejs documentation for available options.